 I continued to hold onto hope that my eyesight was going to improve.
 It just needed time.

-About a year or two later, it started to hit me that things were probably not going to get any better with my vision.
-Around that same time a cousin of mine, in an attempt to be funny, told me about a documentary he had seen on nerves which basically explained how nerves don’t regenerate.
+About a year or two later, reality started setting in.
+Things were not getting any better with my vision.
+Around that same time, a cousin of mine, in an attempt to be funny, told me about a documentary he had seen on nerves which basically explained how nerves don’t regenerate.
 So, because my blindness was caused by damage to my optic nerve, I was going to be blind permanently.
 While I didn’t appreciate his bluntness at the time, (and felt like punching him), I knew he was right—not because the documentary said so, but because I knew so.
 I remember putting on a brave face, but later coming home and crying at the realization that it might be time that I start accepting that this was how things were going to be for me.
 Shortly after that, I finally determined that no matter what, I would make the best of this experience and not let blindness hold me back.

 I won’t sugar coat my experience and tell you that it hasn’t been hard.
 I’ve had my angry moments and cried more than my fair share of tears in frustration many times.
 Thankfully though, I was (and still am) blessed with a great support network of great family and friends.
 I think that, along with my faith in God is what really got me through the hard parts.
 I have also had some very special experiences which have helped to strengthen me and shown me that good could come from my circumstances.

 In retrospect, even though I was involved in a lot of things and had a lot of great opportunities growing up after losing my vision, I feel like I missed out in other ways.
 I didn’t realize how much I lacked in confidence or avoided certain activities because I didn’t know how I’d do them.
-I realize that it was easy to hide behind hours of homework and difficult honors classwork than to have to go and participate in something out of my comfort zone where I didn’t’ know how I’d get aroundor meet and recognize people.
+For example, I realize that it was easy to hide behind hours of homework and difficult honors classwork than to have to go and participate in something out of my comfort zone where I didn’t know how I’d get around or meet and recognize people.